Art-of-WiFi/UniFi-API-client/README.md

 ## Credits

-This class is largely based on the work done by the following developers:
+This class is based on the work done by the following developers:
 - domwo: http://community.ubnt.com/t5/UniFi-Wireless/little-php-class-for-unifi-api/m-p/603051
 - fbagnol: https://github.com/fbagnol/class.unifi.php
 - and the API as published by Ubiquiti: https://dl.ubnt.com/unifi/5.6.18-8261dc5066/unifi_sh_api